alekcz/maji/README.md

 4. Maji Studio will automatically open the newly created project.

 ### Preview mode
-In order to view the prototype (only Mobile at the moment), preview mode needs to be activated.
+In order to view the prototype (only mobile prototypes are available at the moment), preview mode needs to be activated.
 To activate Preview Mode using the menu bar select `Maji Studio > Show Preview` or press `Ctrl+Alt+M`.

+Preview Mode can only be activated if there is an active workspace.
+Open a folder to create a workspace or `.framer` file.

 The preview pane refreshes each time a file is saved.